GeorgioFe/GeorgioFe/README.md

 ---
 <h3>About me ℹ️</h3>

-&nbsp;&nbsp;&nbsp;Welcome to my github profile, I am a process-oriented computer engineering student, lifelong learner, and adventurer with a professional background in computer software engineering.
+&nbsp;&nbsp;&nbsp;Welcome to my github profile, I am a process-oriented computer engineering student, lifelong learner, and adventurer with a professional background in software engineering.
 Motivated by the opportunity that the tech industry provides to positively impact the life of an individual, and the world as a whole.

-&nbsp;&nbsp;&nbsp;Currently a junior in Computer Engineering at the University of California, San Diego. 🔱
+&nbsp;&nbsp;&nbsp;Currently a senior in Computer Engineering at the University of California, San Diego. 🔱

-<h3>More facts about me</h3>

-* Currently learning React.JS ⚛️
-* Formula 1 nerd 🏎 🤓
-* Enthusiastic about anything in the engineering world ⚙️👨🏾‍💻

 <h3>Connect with me 🔗</h3>